Austin College Bulletin 2022-2023

 Reference services are available during most hours the library is open.
-Also, questions can be submitted by email or via the Ask-a-Librarian button on the Library’s website.
+In addition, questions can be submitted by email or via the Ask-a-Librarian button on the library’s website.
 An active instruction program offers guidance in the efficient and effective use of available resources and services for all students.

 The library’s resources include a book and bound periodical collection of more than 225,000 volumes, a media collection of more than 6,000 items, and subscriptions to several thousand print and electronic periodicals.
 Classroom faculty members and librarians carefully select these materials to support the academic programs and intellectual interests of the college community.
 The library’s website provides access to the library’s catalog and to electronic resources, free and subscribed, available to all students, staff, and faculty on campus and via authentication off-campus.

 The library’s holdings are supplemented by cooperative arrangements with other institutions and organizations, such as TexShare, a statewide initiative of the Texas State Library and Archives Commission.
 Abell Library also participates in the consortium of the Texas Council of Academic Libraries (TCAL) and the Oberlin Group, a national organization of liberal arts college libraries.
 Participation in these groups expands the range of services with borrowing privileges at other institutions, including interlibrary loan, and access to many scholarly databases that students and faculty find important.